Redeveloping the Stephenson Building sustainably

 The redevelopment of the Stephenson Building is a leading project to show how sustainable development can work in practice, balancing environmental, economic and social demands.

-Find out more about Stephenson Building
+Find out more about the Stephenson Building

 Watch the video below or visit our dedicated website to learn more about the Stephenson Building redevelopment.